browserengineering/book/book/embeds.md

 iframe change its origin, moving itself in or out of same-origin status.
 I personally think it's a misfeature: it's hard to implement securely, and interferes with various sandboxing techniques; I hope it is eventually removed from the web.
-A more modern replacement are the [various headers][origin-headers] where an iframe can opt into less sharing in order to get better security and performance.
+Instead, there are [various headers][origin-headers] where an iframe can opt into less sharing in order to get better security and performance.
 :::

 [domain-prop]: https://developer.mozilla.org/en-US/docs/Web/API/Document/domain